adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 ### What are the current NDIS support worker pay rates 2025?
 NDIS support worker pay rates in 2025 range from $30.96-$42.31 per hour for standard weekday shifts, with Level 2 workers earning $30.96-$35.08/hour and Level 3 workers earning $33.02-$37.15/hour.

-### What is the NDIS support worker hourly rate for evenings and weekends?
+### What is the hourly rate for NDIS support worker evenings and weekends?
 NDIS support worker hourly rates increase for non-standard hours: evening shifts (8pm-midnight) are 10% higher, weekend rates are 50% higher, and public holidays are 100% higher than standard weekday rates.

 ### How much do NDIS workers get paid compared to other industries?
-NDIS support worker pay rates are competitive, with qualified workers earning $33-37/hour compared to the Australian median of $39.50/hour, plus additional penalty rates for evenings, weekends, and public holidays.
+NDIS workers get paid competitive rates, with qualified workers earning $33-37/hour compared to the Australian median of $39.50/hour, plus additional penalty rates for evenings, weekends, and public holidays.

 ### What is the difference between support worker pay rates NDIS and standard disability sector rates?
 NDIS support worker pay rates are competitive with broader disability sector rates, reflecting the specialized nature of NDIS support work.

-### How does the NDIS hourly rate compare to other industries?
+### How much does NDIS pay support workers compared to other industries?
-Compared to the median hourly earnings for all Australian employees ($39.50 per hour in 2023), NDIS support worker hourly rates are competitive, especially for qualified workers and team leaders.
+Compared to the median hourly earnings for all Australian employees ($39.50 per hour in 2023), NDIS pays support workers competitive rates, especially for qualified workers and team leaders.

 ### Key Citations